Why I Think School Should Start Later in the Morning

 One consideration should be a focus on school policies.
 Schools should consider adopting a schedule variability that allows a period of one to two weeks (adjustment) when the student is allowed to come in later in the morning.
-This allows for a period of syncronization between the child’s schedule and internal clock.
+This allows for a period of synchronization between the child's schedule and internal clock.
 It especially might make sense after the summer break, when kids may have become used to staying out late and then sleeping in late.

 Recent research suggests that I am not alone in this thinking.
 The American Academy of Pediatrics (AAP) has released a position statement on this particular challenge:

 “Studies show that adolescents who don’t get enough sleep often suffer physical and mental health problems, an increased risk of automobile accidents and a decline in academic performance.
 But getting enough sleep each night can be hard for teens whose natural sleep cycles make it difficult for them to fall asleep before 11 p.m. – and who face a first-period class at 7:30 a.m. or earlier the next day.In a new policy statement published online August 25th, the American Academy of Pediatrics (AAP) recommends middle and high schools delay the start of class to 8:30 a.m. or later.
 Doing so will align school schedules to the biological sleep rhythms of adolescents, whose sleep-wake cycles begin to shift up to two hours later at the start of puberty.”